UQdeco3500/Hello-World/README.md

     - After making your desired changes, click "save".
     - Upon saving, you'll be redirected back to the homepage.

+### 🌐 **Website Usage**:

+1. Step 1: On the homepage, you can scroll down to view the restaurant, notification, events and my friends information
+2. Step 2: On the restaurant page, you can see the main information of the nearest restaurant.
+3. Step 3: On the community page, you can see the community information.
+4. Step 4: On the community page, you can click the "+" and then post your community information on online(after the user login in)
+5. Step 5: On the chatroom page, you can find if any friend text you, if they text you, you will see the numbers on their avatar.
+6. Step 6: After clicking their avatar, you can chat with them in real-time, and on the other side, your friend will see your message and response you directly.( This step need two users login in at the same time)

 ## Login Credentials
 As for the website usage, users can register by themselves.
 If they want to use the website directly, they can use the preregisted username and password as follows.